fbraza/BrazLog/_posts/2021-06-09-modern-python-part1.md

 You can see that `pyenv` sets `3.7.10` as our global Python version.
 This will not alter the operations that require the use of the system version.
 The path you can read between parenthesis corresponds to the path that points to the required Python version.
 How does this work?
 Briefly, `pyenv` captures Python commands using executables injected into your `PATH`.
 Then it determines which Python version you need to use, and passes the commands to the correct Python installation.
 Feel free to read the complete [documentation](https://github.com/pyenv/pyenv) to better understand the functionalities and possibilities offered by `pyenv`.

-> Don't be confused by the semantic here.
+> Note: Don't be confused by the semantic here.
 Change the global version will not affect your system version.
 The system version corresponds to the version used by your OS to accomplish specific tasks or run background processes that depend on this specific Python version.
 Do not switch the system version to another one or you may face several issues with your OS!
 This version is usually updated along with your OS.
 The global version is just the version that `pyenv` will use to execute your Python commands / programs globally.

 ### `poetry` installation